3 Ways to Sync Stripe Transactions with NetSuite

 The Stripe Connector for NetSuite ensures that your accounting system is always a perfect mirror of your payment processor.
 This means your financial records are consistently up-to-date without anyone having to lift a finger.
 It eliminates the risk of manual entry errors and gives you a real-time view of your sales and revenue as it happens.

-Handle Refunds and Disputes with Ease
+Handling Refunds and Disputes Seamlessly

 Processing refunds and managing disputes can be a time-consuming and error-prone task.
 You have to update the transaction in Stripe, then make sure the corresponding entries are correctly adjusted in NetSuite.
 An integration automates this entire workflow.
 When you issue a refund in Stripe, the system automatically creates the corresponding credit memo or refund record in NetSuite.